Legacy Systems VS Modern Embedded Analytics

 Data loss is also something that businesses are afraid of.
 It is impossible to transfer all of your data into a new system without losing some of it.
 But is it worse than a data breach?
 Legacy systems are more vulnerable to hackers than modern applications.
 They have outdated data security and can seriously damage an organization’s reputation by exposing sensitive data.

-Another issue with legacy systems is that as they use outdated technologies, they can become incompatible with new systems that are also important for the growth of the business.
+Another issue with legacy systems is that as they use outdated technologies, they can become incompatible with new systems that are also important for business growth.
 Many of the older systems were never even designed to be able to integrate with other systems.
 As a result of using a legacy system, you are isolating data from other systems.
-If, for example, your IT department is using a legacy system while your marketing department is using a modern application, that one team becomes isolated from business intelligence capabilities and insights that the other team can leverage from.
+If, for example, your IT department is using a legacy system while your marketing department is using a modern application, one team becomes isolated from business intelligence capabilities and insights from which the other team can leverage.

-Furthermore, legacy systems become slower and slower over time, which means that the users that are forced to use them become more inefficient in their work and their performance and productivity suffers.
+Furthermore, legacy systems become slower and slower over time, which means that the users that are forced to use them become more inefficient in their work, and their performance and productivity suffer.

 Modern embedded analytics platforms support a full stack of integrated analytic functions — from reporting and dashboards to self-service analytics, alerts, collaboration, data preparation, and machine learning on a unified, scalable architecture with common administrative and management functions.

-Also, in comparison to more restricted analytics platforms of the past that limited what users could do, modern embedded analytics platforms give end-users the freedom to edit visualizations or dashboards or to create their own.
+Also, compared to more restricted analytics platforms of the past that limited what users could do, modern embedded analytics platforms give end-users the freedom to edit visualizations or dashboards or create their own.

-According to research by Salesforce, 63% of retails businesses don’t respond to consumer demands and insights in an agile manner as we mentioned they still use legacy systems that are not up-to-date with the newest technologies and can’t perform the things those modern solutions can.
+According to research by Salesforce, 63% of retail businesses don’t respond to consumer demands and insights in an agile manner.
+As we mentioned, they still use legacy systems that are not up-to-date with the newest technologies and can’t perform the things those modern solutions can.

-Modern stack applications enable the collaboration between BI and visualizations so they can extract insights and actionable information in times when these insights are actually needed and can make an impact.
+Modern stack applications enable the collaboration between BI and visualizations to extract insights and actionable information when these insights are needed and can make an impact.

 Build VS Buy Analytics Platform

-Most organizations who take the step towards modernization opt to buy an already established solution to integrate with their existing software.
-This is generally the easiest decision between buying or building an embedded solution in-house and is typically the preferred option as it saves both time and money.
+Most organizations that take the step towards modernization buy an already established solution to integrate with their existing software.
+This is generally the easiest decision between buying or building an in-house embedded solution and is typically the preferred option as it saves time and money.

 Building your own analytics capabilities into your application might be the right decision for those organizations that could afford the higher budget and the human resources to do it.
 The estimated average cost of building your own solution (the project takes about 7 months to complete) is as much as $350k.
 In comparison, the standard price for an embedded solution starts anywhere from $30K to $75K per year.

 Building your own solution gives you complete control over the software.
-By keeping all aspects of the development in-house, you can control everything from customization and branding to user experience and functionalities.
+Keeping all aspects of the development in-house allows you to control everything from customization and branding to user experience and functionalities.